WICG/indexed-db-observers/README.md

 - [Try it out!](#try-it-out)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# indexed-db-observers
-Prototyping and discussion around indexeddb observers.
-Please file an issue if you have any feedback :)

 # Objective
 IndexedDB needs a way to observe changes.
 This project is for exploring API changes to make this possible.
 Everything here is up for discussion, please file an issue if you have any feedback.